Hip surgery & treatments

 Personalized hip pain treatment & surgery

-At Aurora Health Care, many of our doctors and therapists specialize in correcting hip problems.
+Many of our hip specialists and therapists specialize in correcting hip problems.
 We provide expert care, from rehabilitation to highly advanced surgical techniques.

 People choose our hip treatments because we offer:

 - Advanced imaging technology: The latest imaging technology allows doctors to visualize your hip clearly.
-Depending on your individual case, you may need X-rays, 3-D CT (computed tomography) scans, or MRI (magnetic resonance imaging) scans including wide-bore MRI.
-A wide-bore MRI machine has a larger opening for comfort while still obtaining precise images.
-This technology allows us to make an accurate diagnosis so you can get on the right path to recovery.
+Depending on your individual case, you may need X-rays, 3-D CT (computed tomography) scans, or MRI.

 - Guided injections: For ultimate precision, we provide guided injections (inserting medication directly into the joint).
-When medically necessary, we perform these treatments with guidance from an ultrasound (imaging with sound waves) or fluoroscopy (injecting a dye agent to more clearly see the joint).
+When medically necessary, we perform these treatments with guidance from an ultrasound or fluoroscopy.
 The result is a more targeted, more effective injection for you.

 - Preparation for surgery: Before hip surgery, you will attend Aurora Joint Academy to get all your questions answered.
 You’ll also learn what to expect before, during and after your procedure.
 Find out about Aurora Joint Academy.